robinrendle/robinrendle.com/_posts/2020-09-30-web-apps-are-not-a-thing-please-stop.md

 date: 2020-09-30T05:34:27.802Z
 city: San Francisco
 country: California
-extract: "A Web for us all. "
+extract: "And building a Web for us all. "
 ---
 In the Bay Area there’s this very clear distinction folks make between “websites” and “web apps.”
 Somehow, the thinking goes, if we make a web app then we don’t need to care about accessibility or responsive design.
 We don’t need to care about all the work that goes into making a typical website great; semantic HTML, fast performance, responsive design.